Laurence Shanet: Overview

 He is also known for various projects in the entertainment world.
 He was the Head Writer and co-creator of the animated series "Badtime Stories" (a.k.a.
 "8:37"), and, in 2002, he directed the popular Off-Broadway play "Connections", a comedy about internet dating.
 In 2018, Shanet directed and co-produced the pilot of the television show "Cuff", which was an official selection in the drama competitions at the New York Television Festival and the Independent Television Festival.
 He was also announced as the director of the television movie "Chase the Ace", featuring Matthew Rauch and Zina Wilde.

 Personal life

-In 2012, he married his longtime girlfriend Alyssa Sutherland.
+On 5 February 2012, he married his longtime girlfriend, actress Alyssa Sutherland, at Natai Beach, in Thailand.